Skip to main content

 The address is 20-2 Murasakino Higashifunaokacho, Kita Ward, Kyoto, a residential area close to Funaokayama Park.
 This is not walking distance from Gion or Kyoto Station; plan for a taxi or a combination of subway and walking.
 The deliberate remove from Kyoto's tourist infrastructure is part of the restaurant's identity, not a drawback, but factor it into your evening's logistics.

 Booking is rated Hard.
 A Michelin 1 Star in Kyoto at ¥¥¥ pricing draws significant demand from both domestic and international diners.
 Seats are limited.
 Book as far in advance as your plans allow, ideally 4 to 6 weeks out for popular travel periods, at minimum 2 to 3 weeks out at quieter times.
-No booking method, phone, or website is listed in our data; approach via a hotel concierge if you are staying at a Kyoto property with strong local connections, or use a reservation service such as Tableall or Omakase that covers Kyoto's independent restaurants.
+For the smoothest booking process, approach via a hotel concierge if you are staying at a Kyoto property with strong local connections, or use a reservation service such as Tableall or Omakase that covers Kyoto's independent restaurants.
 For other Michelin-level options while you are exploring the city, see our full Kyoto restaurants guide.

 Know Before You Go